C8forT/ScrcpyWiFi/README.md

 ScrcpyWiFi is a script file that mirrors your Android Device's screen to your Linux desktop over WiFi.
 You can control your Android device using your keyboard and mouse to do virtually everything you can do from your device's touch screen, for example to read and send text messages and e-mails, answer and place calls, manage contacts, configure the device, etc.

 You will need to connect your device to your comuputer via USB the first time you execute the script code, but should not need to do so after that unless your device's IP address changes.
-Version 1.4.1 improves the consistency of re-connection without need to re-plug the device into the USB port.

 Version 1.5: